abdm64/mongo-typescript/Readme.md

 ## Kubernetes  <a name = "k8s"></a>

 - you should have access to Kubernetes cluster GKE or you can download and install a Kubernetes cluster  in your machine for  development purposes
-- install and configure ingress nginx on your Kubernetes cluster Please see [ingress nginx] (https://kubernetes.github.io/ingress-nginx/)
+- install and configure ingress nginx on your Kubernetes cluster Please see [ingress-nginx] (https://kubernetes.github.io/ingress-nginx/).